-Our intervention will run from October 2021 through December 2021.
-We will collect basic follow-up data immediately after the intervention.
-We plan to collect additional follow-up data in a later round of CMIE surveys from January 2022 through April 2022.
+Our intervention ran from October 2021 through December 2021.
+We collected basic follow-up data immediately after the intervention.
+We are collecting additional follow-up data in a later round of CMIE surveys from January 2022 through April 2022.
 Additional rounds of follow-up data may also be collected.
-Budget permitting, we will also attempt to survey emigrants (or possibly a random subset thereof) over the phone.
+We will also attempt to survey all new emigrants and a random 10% sample of baseline emigrants over the phone.
 When data are available from emigrant surveys, we will rely on those measures in place of measures from household heads.